Finnish art film ‘M’ to premiere in Venice

 Produced and directed by Eriksson, M is a passion project that took the Finnish artist four years to complete.
 It explores the themes of death and sexuality through the Marilyn Monroe-inspired character M, played by Eriksson herself.

-“M is the most challenging and meaningful artwork of my career so far,” Eriksson says.
+“M is the most challenging and meaningful artwork of my career so far,” Eriksson says, in a release.
 “M was made completely independently and by trusting in my own vision, and that is why this recognition feels especially good.”

 The Venice International Critics’ Week will feature seven debut films chosen by the Italian National Film Critics Union.
 It is an independent section of the Venice Film Festival, in which the films will compete for an audience award, for an innovation award and for best technical contribution.